 The full list of Redis contributors can be found in the Redis contributors page at Github.
 However there are other forms of contributions such as ideas, testing, and bug reporting.
 When possible this contributions are acknowledged in the commit messages.
 The mailing list archives and the Github issues page are good sources to find people active in the Redis community providing ideas and helping other users.

-The work Salvatore Sanfilippo do in order to develop Redis is sponsored by Pivotal.
+The work Salvatore Sanfilippo does in order to develop Redis is sponsored by Pivotal.
 In the past the Redis project was sponsored and accepted donations from other companies that are listed in the Sponsors page.